-As ELSAs, we are not there to fix children's problems but what we can do is provide emotional support.
+As ELSAs, we are not there to fix pupils' problems but what we can do is provide emotional support.
 We aim to establish a warm, respectful relationship with a pupil and to provide a reflective space where they are able to share honestly, their thoughts and feelings.
 It needs to be appreciated that change cannot necessarily be achieved rapidly and is dependent upon the context and complexity of the presenting issues.
-For children with complex or long-term needs, it is unrealistic to expect ELSA intervention to resolve all their difficulties, however support will be designed to target specific aspects of a child's need.
+For pupils with complex or long-term needs, it is unrealistic to expect ELSA intervention to resolve all their difficulties, however, support will be designed to target specific aspects of their need.

 Training and development of ELSAs is an ongoing process and wisdom is required to recognise when issues are beyond the level of our expertise.
 In these cases, our school Head Teacher or SENCo will support parents with referrals for specialist services, for example, play therapy or to CAMHS (Child and Adolescent Mental Health Services).
 The Educational Psychologist that works with our school has regular supervision sessions with us and is able to offer advice on the suitability or nature of ELSA involvement in complex cases.